-Thick description is a research technique that gives detailed descriptions and interpretations of situations observed by a researcher.
-It is a qualitative ethnographic research technique.
-It was invented by social anthropologists Gilbert Ryle and Clifford Geertz.
+Thick description is a social sciences qualitative research technique that gives detailed descriptions and interpretations of situations observed by a researcher.
+It is a ethnographic and qualitative research technique.
+The term was invented by social anthropologists Gilbert Ryle and Clifford Geertz.

 Thick description involves writing detailed narratives or ‘vignettes’ explaining situations and their background ‘context’.